 Top 38 pre-processing must haves for Intelligent Data Capture.

 The post-processing features built using Artificial Intelligence and fuzzy logic include but are not limited to template free data capture, auto-micro zone, auto-determine, auto-correction of OCR issues such as s/5, i/1, B/8, O/0, Z/2, auto-format, auto-validate to ensure accuracy, etc. Intelligent data capture software also validates based on pre-defined business rules; e.g. in a alpha-numeric string such as PAN number, the fifth alphabet is always the first alphabet of the surname.

 The resultant effect of the pre-processing and post-processing functions is intelligent data capture with much higher throughput and accuracy.
-Intelligent OCR extracts all the necessary information including metadata, indexes it, and converts it into a format required by the next downstream system.
+This Intelligent OCR or OCR automation extracts all the necessary information including metadata, indexes it, and converts it into a format required by the next downstream system.
 RPA then either parks it or posts it in a downstream system (ERP, DMW, or database).

 Intelligent Data Capture is more advanced in comparison with OCR.
 It enables enterprises to deploy end-to-end automation even in paper-driven environments.

 Get a glimpse of the Intelligent Document Processing vendor landscape from Everest Group PEAK Matrix for Intelligent Document Processing (IDP) Technology Vendors.

 The augmentation of RPA and IA with intelligent data capture software results in setting up a paperless office through total automation.
 It bridges the gap left in regular automation.
 The solution also increases accuracy and provides a steep increase in the straight through passes and reduces the turnaround time.
 It further decreases the overall process time, improves customer experience, which helps in winning better business opportunities.